sigreen/nsm-data-scrapping/README.md

 ### Building

+1. Update the `support\sample-settings.xml` file with your local maven respository path (located on line 3)

-The example can be built with
+2. The example can be built with

-    mvn clean install
+    mvn -s support/sample-settings.xml clean install

 Additionally, please ensure the following has been configured: